 Mutant varieties of groundnut have proven to bring a series of economic advantages compared with the traditional varieties, even though they are not a major share of the production and commercialisation of groundnut in the country.

-Mutant varieties of groundnut have proven to have a yield that is, on average, 50% higher than from the varieties where they originated: 3 tonnes/ha for mutant varities, compared with 2 tonnes/ha for non-mutant varieties.
+Mutant varieties of groundnut have proven to have a yield that is, on average, 50% higher than from the varieties where they originated: 3 tonnes/ha for mutant varieties, compared with 2 tonnes/ha for non-mutant varieties.
 This increased productivity is likely to raise farmers’ income by 10 to 20%.
-In fact, it has been demonstrated that by cultivating these mutant varieties, the groundnut productivity in major groundnut states like Gujarat, Andhra Pradesh, Maharashtra, Karnataka, Orissa and Rajasthan has been almost doubled, and hundreds of farmers significantly improved their net profit up to 1,200 US dollars/ha.
+It has been demonstrated that by cultivating these mutant varieties, the groundnut productivity in major groundnut states like Gujarat, Andhra Pradesh, Maharashtra, Karnataka, Orissa and Rajasthan has been almost doubled, and hundreds of farmers significantly improved their net profit up to 1,200 US dollars/ha.